t1stm/ThirtyDollarTools/README.md

 If you want to help, please feel free to submit pull requests, as I am rather incompetent in working with PCM samples and audio in general.

+NOTE: If you want to help me develop this program, but can't code, please submit sequences using pull requests.

 Sources for the included .🗿 files: